VincentByrne/labMoviesApp/README.md

 # Functionality
 *Browse movies*: Browse and discover the latest movies.
 *Review details*: View information about each movie including runtime, review score, and genre.
-*Favourites*: ability to tag and track your favourite movies.
+*Favourites*: ability to tag and track your favourite movies and actors.
 *Must Watch*: Create a playlist of upcoming movies.
 *Filtering*: Filter movies by title and genre.
+Actors by gender and name.
+*Reviews*: Write and store views.

 # Pages
 *Home Page*: Browse and discover movies on the landing page.